 Support for Marriage & Parenthood

-- Schemes to help couples own their first home
+- Priority housing schemes and grants to help couples own their first home

-- Baby Bonus scheme, comprising a Cash Gift and the Child Development Account
+- Financial support through the Baby Bonus scheme, comprising a Cash Gift and Government co-matching contributions to the Child Development Account

-More details on all the measures in the Package can be found at go.gov.sg/mpbooklet and madeforfamilies.gov.sg.
-Parents may also use the Family Support Calculator in the LifeSG app, which can be downloaded at life.gov.sg, to find out how much benefits they can receive.
+More details on all the support measures can be found at go.gov.sg/mpbooklet and madeforfamilies.gov.sg.
+Parents may also use the Family Support Calculator in the LifeSG app, to find out how much benefits they can receive.

-The Made For Families initiative was launched in June 2020 to further assure families of support from the Government and the broader society, and to encourage more businesses and community groups to play a part in building a family-friendly ecosystem.
-Organisations can submit their request to adopt the Made for Families brand mark here, to identify themselves as entities promoting the value of family in our society.
+Beyond these, we must all do our part to ensure that Singapore is a great place to start and raise families.
+The Made For Families initiative was launched in June 2020 to further assure families of support from the Government and the broader society, and to encourage more businesses and community groups to play a part in building a family-friendly environment.
+Organisations can submit their request to adopt the Made For Families brand mark here, to identify themselves as entities promoting the value of family in our society.